Kaltsoon/kilke/README.md

 curl -d '{"name": "System"}' -H "Content-Type: application/json" -X POST http://localhost:5000/api/v1/systems
 ```

-5. _(Optional)_ Install [Yarn](https://classic.yarnpkg.com/en/docs/install) to use scripts defined in the root directory's `package.json` file.
-Then run `yarn` in the root directory

 After the setup is done, the client should be available at <http://localhost:8080/>.

 ### Package configuration

-You can override each packages configuration in the `.env` file within packages folder (e.g. `packages/api/.env`).
+You can override each package's configuration in the `.env` file within package's directory (e.g. `packages/api/.env`).
 Note that some of these changes (such as ports) require altering the `Dockerfile`s and `docker-compose.yml` file as well.

 ## System configuration